Television Tonga: History

 While TV Tonga is working in affiliation with overseas broadcasters and becoming more of a relaying station, in 2008 it launched a second channel, Television Tonga 2, for its domestic service.
 General Manager 'Elenoa 'Amanaki has stated that the second English program channel would leave the original channel, formerly broadcasting 60% in English, 40% in Tongan, for Tongan language programs only.

-TV Tonga maintains a website, with an online news service.
+There was a special service in Vavaʻu, which as of 2011 received files from Tongatapu via an undersea cable.